 1) Running in place.

 Running is the ultimate cardio exercise.
 But just because there are 4 feet of snow outside your door doesn’t mean that running is not an option.
 Running in place can be a very effective workout if done the right way.
-If you are looking for the best treadmills to use at home, click here.
+Or use a treadmill, but this is not for me.

-While running the place I want you to practice getting your knees high and really swinging your arms.
+While running in place, I want you to practice getting your knees high and really swinging your arms.
 An opposite arm to the opposite knee, just like your running.
-If you prefer biking, please consider spin biking.
+If you prefer biking, consider grabbing a peloton.
+They are pretty badass.